pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 ### 💡 What is the total amount of Fast Cars’ Scope 2 emissions?
 Ans:

-## The following table illustrates the categories mentioned in the documents that would be required to establish such a baseline.
+## The following table illustrates the categories mentioned in the documents that are required to establish a baseline.

 <img width="1780" height="257" alt="image" src="https://github.com/user-attachments/assets/35598753-5c26-4093-be2d-0bd1cbac4632" />